 12 in binary is

 12 = 8 + 4 = 1*2³ + 1*2² + 0*2¹ + 0*2⁰ (using scientific notation).
 An extended version of the binary system is the hexadecimal system (which uses base 16 instead of base 2).
-The latter is frequency used in many computer softwares and systems.
+The latter is frequently used in many computer softwares and systems.

 Learning about binary leads to many natural questions arising - what about negative numbers in the binary system?
 Or how do I subtract binary numbers?
 As we can only use